zubairov/tesb-rt-se/examples/cxf-jmx/README.txt

 InvocationTargetException: Incorrect name
 Also you'll see exception in Tomcat window.

-Using jconsole to find MBean Attributes
+Using JConsole to find MBean Attributes
 ============================================
 * Tomcat:
-1) run jconsole
+1) run JConsole
 2) put service:jmx:rmi:///jndi/rmi://localhost:6969/jmxrmi into Remote Process field.
 3) connect
 4) choose Mbean Tab
 5) find org.apache.cxf
-6) If the first invocation of the service is done, you can find Performance folder, where CXF MBeans with Attributes can be found
+6) After the first invocation of the service is done, you can find Performance folder, where CXF MBeans with Attributes can be found

 *Talend ESB OSGi container:
-1) run jconsole
+1) run JConsole
 2) put service:jmx:rmi://localhost:44444/jndi/rmi://localhost:1099/karaf-tesb into Remote Process field.
 Username: karaf Password: karaf
 3) connect
 4) choose Mbean Tab
 5) find org.apache.cxf
-6) If the first invocation of the service is done, you can find Performance folder, where CXF MBeans with Attributes can be found.
+6) After the first invocation of the service is done, you can find the Performance folder, where CXF MBeans with attributes can be found.